python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 In these cases, we may decide to provide an extended deprecation period, at our discretion.

 With version 20.0.0, PTB introduced major structural breaking changes without the above deprecation period.
-Should a similarly big change ever be deemed necessary again by the development team and should a deprecation period prove too much additional effort, this violation of the stability policy will be announced well ahead of the release in our channel.
+Should a similarly big change ever be deemed necessary again by the development team and should a deprecation period prove too much additional effort, this violation of the stability policy will be announced well ahead of the release in our channel, `as was done for v20 <https://t.me/pythontelegrambotchannel/94>`_.

 Non-Bot API Functionality
 #########################